gsoft-inc/wl-squide/docs/guides/isolate-module-failures.md

 }
 ```

-In the previous code sample, a `RootErrorBoundary` is declared under the `RootLayout` but over the *remote module* routes.
+In the previous code sample, a `RootErrorBoundary` is declared under the `RootLayout` but over the modules routes.
 By doing so, if a module cause an unmanaged error, the nested error boundary will only replace the section rendered by the `Outlet` component of the `RootLayout` instead of the whole page.

 With this mechanism, failure isolation is as good as with an [iframes](https://martinfowler.com/articles/micro-frontends.html#Run-timeIntegrationViaIframes) or subdomains implementation.